Albertzue/learning_notes/aws/ANS/keypoint.md

 Peering TGW will ensure VPC's in the 2 AWS regions connect.

+Acceleration is only supported forSite-to-Site VPN connections that are attached to a transit gateway.
+Virtual private gateways do not support accelerated VPN connections.

 #### PrivateLink endpoint:
 You cannot create a service endpoint for an ALB.
 Endpoint services require either a NetworkLoad Balancer or a Gateway Load Balancer